dadhi/CsToMd/README.md

 The [dotnet CLI tool](https://www.nuget.org/packages/dotnet-cstomd) to convert C# file with Unit Tests into the [Markdown](https://guides.github.com/features/mastering-markdown) documentation.

 The idea is to have a normal C# .cs file with the special comments `/*md`, `md*/`, and `//md` which will be stripped when converting the file into the respective Markdown .md file.
-There are couple of additional features but this is basically it.
+There are a couple of additional features but this is basically it.

 Now you have **the documentation always up-to-date with the runnable samples** in the normal .NET Test library project with NUnit, XUnit, etc.